irvanerus/My-Starting-Journey/README.md

 # My-Starting-Journey
-This is the way to add some changes
+This is the way to add some changes, klik show editor and preview